 “Basically, Opal Mining is a hobby of mine that got out of control.
 I’m an electronic technician by trade and I’ve done a lot of building jobs, gardening and landscaping.

 Some time ago, I broke my leg operating my bobcat so I couldn’t do much for a long period of time.
-One day I was walking past a garage sale, where I discovered a box under a table with rough pieces of opal – they were auctioning it off at the end of the day.
-So, went for it and loaded it up in my car.
+One day I was walking past a garage sale, where I discovered a box under a table with rough pieces of opal.
+They were auctioning it off at the end of the day.
+So, I went for it and loaded it up in my car.
 I was intrigued to cut into it and find out what it was.
-I designed and built my own cabbing machine to cut and shape the opals, once I started cutting the opals, I realised how beautiful the colours were inside and the quality was awesome.
+I designed and built my own cabbing machine to cut and shape the opals.
+Once I started cutting the opals, I realised how beautiful the colours were inside and the quality was awesome.

-In the following months, I bought some jewellery making tools, a microscopic welder and made more opal cutting equipment as well as purchasing rough opal here and there.
-I did a lot of trips to Coober Pedy, where I caught up with some miners, who introduced me to the old-time mines in Brown Folly area.
+In the following months, I bought some jewellery making tools.
+A microscopic welder and made more opal cutting equipment as well as purchasing rough opal here and there.
+We did a lot of trips to Coober Pedy, where I caught up with some miners, who introduced me to the old-time mines in Brown Folly area.
 Ever since I have been doing 4-6 trips of mining a year during wintertime.”

 Mine smarter not harder

 “I used to do hand mining with a shovel, which is a lot of hard work!
 I dig through old-time mines that were operated back in the 70s, so there is a lot of old dirt that needs to be removed.